 We have deep trust and integrations with retailers and have demonstrated our ability to expand with them over time as illustrated in the graphic below.
-For example, 25% of our top 20 retail partners offered alcohol through Instacart in 2016, which increased to % in the months ended , 2023.
-Similarly, 35% of our top 20
+For example, 25% of our top 20 retail partners offered alcohol through Instacart in 2016, which increased to 80% in the second quarter of 2023.
+We launched EBT SNAP payments in 2020, and 65% of our top 20 retail partners enable EBT SNAP payments on Instacart as of the second quarter of 2023.
+Since 2019, 16 of our top 20 retail partners have adopted one or more additional solutions, including Wegmans.